- Who are you?

 - How do I get involved?

-Thousand 4 £1000 was set-up by Brighton Migrant Solidarity.
+Thousand 4 £1000 was set up in 2015 by Brighton Migrant Solidarity, and registered as a Charitable Incorporated Organisation in 2017.
 The aim of the project is to find homes in Brighton for people otherwise denied access to accommodation because of their immigration status.
 We believe that many small acts of solidarity can add up to make a big difference to how our society works.
+Visit our Voices of T4K page to hear some of our volunteers talking about how the project started.

 None.
 We are an entirely voluntary organisation.
 Nobody gets paid.
 We are doing this because we want to make Brighton a space for all.
 We do separate fundraising to cover our publicity costs.
 Feel free to contribute to that, but if you subscribe to the project all of your monthly contribution will go towards somebody’s housing costs.